barsene23-rgb/PLSQL-WINDOW-FUNCTION-Byusa-Arsene/Queries.md

 ### *3.Dense_Rank()*
-This query calculates the total revenue per customer by joining the CUSTOMERS and TRANSACTIONS tables.
-It groups the data by CUSTOMER_ID and CUSTOMER_NAME to aggregate the AMOUNT from transactions.
-DENSE_RANK() assigns a rank to each customer based on total revenue in descending order, with ties receiving the same rank and no gaps in the sequence.
+This query calculates the total revenue per customer by joining the customers table and transaction tables.
+It groups the data by customer_id and customer_name to aggregate the amount from the transaction table.
+Dense_Rank() assigns a rank to each customer based on there total revenue in descending order, in case of a tie customers receives the same rank and no gaps in the sequence.
 The result supports identifying top customers for targeted marketing, as outlined in the business problem.

+***query***